 Often you want to be able to parameterize your Rapise tests to have a common set of test functions that can use different combinations of test data.
 You can use a MS-Excel spreadsheet to store the test data and use Rapise to read out the matching values.
 This articles provides a sample for doing this.

 This article describes the syntax for passing parameters from the Windows 32-bit command-line to a Rapise script.
 Note that you need to make sure that you're using the 32-bit command line on a 64-bit machine.
 I.e. follow the instructions in this KB article - https://www.inflectra.com/Support/KnowledgeBase/KB17.aspx

 Sometimes you want a test script to be able to call another sub-test as part of its operation.
 You can do this using the Global.DoInvokeTest('path to test', [parameters]); function.
 This articles provides a more detailed example for doing this.
-The high-level information can be found on our website at: https://www.inflectra.com/Rapise/Guides.aspx?feature=Passing-Test-Parameters
+The high-level information can be found in the knowledge base at: KB127 - Passing Test Parameters